Article relevant to the tax year 2019/20.

 We will assume that you receive no other form of income in your personal name.
 You can take £8,424 (18/19 tax year).
 You will now need to run a payroll system and notify HMRC that you are now an employer.
 This, even though you are not paying tax / national insurance.
 If you take more than £116 per week (18/19) or its equivalent.
 You can do this by completing the HMRC form.

-Taking dividends from a limited company
+Taking dividends income from a limited company

 Only pay dividends out of post-tax profits or retained earnings.
 This is profits from previous years not taken from the business or used by the business.
-That is, if they relate to your own limited company.
+Only if they relate to your own limited company.
 If your business has made a loss in a year and has no retained earnings, there are no dividends able to be taken.

-The first £2,000 dividends are tax-free irrespective of how much money you earn (for 18/19 tax year and beyond).
-Any dividends in excess of £2,000 will be taxed.
+The first £2,000 dividends income is tax-free irrespective of how much money you earn (for 18/19 tax year and beyond).
+Any dividends income in excess of £2,000 will be taxed.
 As long as you remain a basic rate taxpayer (ie when you add together dividends and salary and any other income landing in your personal name) at 7.5%.
 A basic rate taxpayer is an individual whose total income is no greater than £46,350 in 18/19 tax year.
 If you take dividends in excess of £2,000 and are a high rate tax payer then you will pay 32.5% dividend tax.
 38.1% dividend tax will be paid as an additional rate taxpayer.

 Please remember that you can only pay a dividend at an interim date; if at that date your accounts showed your business to be in profit.
 In addition, the value which means the dividend taken is no more than 81% of the profit.
 I would recommend taking a pdf of the P&L on this date and retaining with your interim certificate should you ever be asked to prove at the time the dividend was taken your company was in profit.